iaffs/iaffs/README.md

 #### I'm 26 and I study front-end and mobile development in Oslo:woman:

-I enjoy cross-platform and app development, preferably in Kotlin or TypeScript:computer:
+I am not married to any technology, framework or language, but I enjoy cross-platform and app development :computer: